albertito/chasquid/README.md

 [chasquid](https://blitiri.com.ar/p/chasquid) is an SMTP (email) server with a focus on simplicity, security, and ease of operation.

+It is designed mainly for individuals and small groups.

 It's written in [Go](https://golang.org), and distributed under the [Apache license 2.0](http://en.wikipedia.org/wiki/Apache_License).